 I have been shaped by an intense artistic environment and so my creative impulse is nurtured by different expressive forms.
-I have a background in the theatre and film and have lived as a true Angeleno, spending work hours on the sets, stages and back stages of theatres and sound rooms, in the darkness of editing rooms.
+Because I have a background in the theatre and film, I have spent many work hours on the sets, stages and back stages of theatres and sound rooms, in the darkness of editing rooms.
 I find that I am affected and seduced by the character and ambience of a room or a set and so, in my paintings I am examining the personas, the dark and mysterious corners, the stopping places and launching pads of my own soul.
 The LA crime novel has affected me in that I am forever investigating my humanity, the mystery of my meaning, my own storyline.
 It is only because I dig deep that I discover themes that are universal, that others relate to, as we are all born of water, we are all in a waking dream of a mystifying reality.

 The rest is the unfolding of nature, my truth and my ability to reach, to pierce… you.